 THE FRENCH KINDERGARTEN

-Our kindergarten is a full three-year cycle.
+Our kindergarten is a full four-year cycle.
 It is the first step to ensure the success of all students in a fair and demanding school.
 The program is adapted to young children, takes into account their development and builds bridges between family and school.
 The specific learning methods implement a variety of situations: problem solving, training, memorization.
 Playing holds a special role: it promotes the wealth of experiences and feeds all areas of learning.

 - mobilizing the language in all its dimensions